Nashville DUI Lawyer

 Nashville DUI FAQ

-Whether you’ve previously been charged with a DUI or you are a first-time offender, your arrest and charges can bring up a lot of questions about what you should expect to happen next.
+Whether you’ve previously been charged with a DUI or you are a first-time offender, your arrest and charges can bring up a lot of questions about what will happen next.
 For this reason, we’ve addressed some of the questions we are most commonly asked by our clients below.
 Additional questions can be answered during your free initial case review.

 Our firm sets certain fees depending on the type of DUI crime you’ve been charged with.
 You can contact our office directly to determine how much it will cost to work with one of our qualified attorneys based on your individual charges.

-Will I have to go to court to defend myself?
+Will I have to go to court to defend myself from a DUI charge?

-When will a misdemeanor DUI become a felony DUI?
+When will a misdemeanor DUI become a felony DUI in Tennessee?

 In Tennessee, up until your fourth DUI charge, your DUIs will be considered misdemeanor charges.
 The fourth DUI and any additional DUI charges will be considered felony charges.
 The penalties for each DUI-related felony will vary depending on which type of DUI crime you’ve been charged with.